amandaswens/DSPS_ASwenson/HW6/README.md

-I, Amanda Swenson got amount of help from Ashton Southwick and assistance from Grok (for syntax and plots) on this assignment.
+I, Amanda Swenson worked collaboratively with Ashton Southwick on this assignment and also got some assistance from Grok (syntax and plots).